YishGene/vi-exercise/README.md

 4. Evaluation and output

 Some explanations:
+### 1. Data ingestion
+Each csv has its own routine with various filtrations.

+Web visits - I dropped the description and the url, there are 26 unique sites and I chose events belonging only to the relevant domains from this list of sites.

+All dates were converted to timestamps, then filtered by the observation window (this is a safety precation for new data sources - all the data were within the observation window).
+Null values were dropped.

 ### 2. Featurization
 Features are an aggregation per member_id of different events.
 Aggregations are: